awsdocs/aws-cloud9-user-guide/doc_source/credentials.rst

    For this topic, we recommend you configure the |cli| using credentials for an |IAM| administrator user in your AWS account.
 If you cannot do this, check with your AWS account administrator.

 #.
 Define a trust relationship in AWS for the instance profile's required |IAM| role.
-To do this, create a file with the following contents, saving the file as :file:`my-demo-cloud9-instance-profile-role-trust.json`:
+To do this, create and then save a file with the following contents (for example, as :file:`my-demo-cloud9-instance-profile-role-trust.json`).

    .. code-block:: json